 At first, a lot of people couldn't understand the phrase "wave-on-wave" in the verse, and they thought it was a literary expression.
 Because when we look at it, we only see waves above the sea and think that the bottom part is stagnant water.

 Scientists have discovered that there are sub-surface waves occurring between different layers of density in the last century.
 These inland waves cover the deep waters of the seas and oceans because the deep water has a higher density than the water above it.
 Inner waves act like surface waves.
 They can break like surface waves.
 Internal waves are indistinguishable by the human eye, but can be detected by examining changes in temperature or salinity in a specific location.

-These waves can be very large with heights up to 100 meters and widths of hundreds of miles.
-In the ocean, such waves usually occur when tides cause water to move over sunken mountains on the ocean floor.
-Inland waves play an important role in mixing different layers of water in the oceans, which affects the climate.
-This type of mixing rate remains one of the biggest areas of uncertainty in current climate models.
+These waves can be very large with heights up to 100 meters and hundreds of miles wide.
+In the ocean, such waves usually occur when tides cause water to move over submerged mountains on the ocean floor.
+Inland waves play an important role in mixing different layers of water in the oceans, which affect the climate.
+This type of mixing rate remains one of the areas of uncertainty in existing climate models.
 1http://news.mit.edu/2010/peacock-waves-0428

 God knows best of all.